Richard Wainwright (admiral): Spanish–American War

 When Wainwright did finally leave Havana, he hauled down the flag himself.
 On his arrival in Washington, the U. S. Navy was in the process of purchasing vessels that could be used in the war.
 Among them was a yacht, the Corsair, owned by J. P. Morgan.
 She was converted into a gunboat, renamed the Gloucester, and commissioned with Wainwright in command.

 In the Battle of Santiago de Cuba he engaged the Spanish torpedo boats Furor and Plutón, driving them ashore as wrecks with her battery of 6-pounders.

 The victory came with no casualties, which was attributed to "The accuracy and rapidity of her fire, making the proper service of the guns on the Spanish ships impossible."
 Wainwright was commended for his valor in this action and was advanced by ten numbers on the promotion seniority list.

 After ordering his heavily damaged flagship Infanta Maria Teresa to run aground, Spanish fleet commander Spanish Admiral Cervera, was picked up by the Gloucester.
 Wainwright was there to greet him as he was brought aboard.
 "I congratulate you, sir," said the American, "on having made as gallant a fight as was ever seen on the sea."

 1900-1911

 From 1900–1902, Wainwright was Superintendent of United States Naval Academy.
 During this time, the submarine boat Holland was in Annapolis to train crews for submarines then under construction.
 Wainwright, having this opportunity to observe their operation, fully endorsed them for their planned harbor defense role.

 In 1904 he commanded American forces during the Santo Domingo Affair in which his ships shelled rebel troops and supported an amphibious assault.
 Later, promoted to rear admiral, he commanded the Second Division of the Great White Fleet during that fleet's historic voyage around the world from 1907–1909.

 Wainwright was invested as a Chevalier (knight) of the French Legion of Honor.
+He was also a Companion of the Military Order of the Loyal Legion of the United States.

 Retired from active duty on December 7, 1911.
 Admiral Wainwright died on March 6, 1926, in Washington, D.C., aged 76. and was interred in Arlington National Cemetery.